ahwkim/bewd_homework/04-loops-arrays-and-hashes/loops.md

 1. Create a secret number between 1-10.
 2. Ask the user to guess the secret number.
 3. If they get it right, congratulate them.
-If they get it wrong, ask them to guess again.
+4. If they get it wrong, ask them if they want to try again.
+5. If they want to try again, ask them again (step 2 above).
+If no, quit your program.

 ###Exercise - Refactor with Random Number